ajbanjara/Wireshark/Thrift.md

 ## Write your own Thrift-based dissector

-With Thrift protocols being self-described, it’s relatively easy to analyse Thrift PDU with Wireshark on one screen and the documentation of your protocol on the other but it can get bothersome when your protocol contains a lot of different types and deep sub-structures.
+With Thrift protocols being self-described, it’s relatively easy to analyze Thrift PDU with Wireshark on one screen and the documentation of your protocol on the other but it can get bothersome when your protocol contains a lot of different types and deep sub-structures.

 Writing a Thrift-based sub-dissector removes the need for the documentation of your Thrift-based protocol and makes the search for a specific PDU easier in a huge capture.